diku-dk/futhark/docs/usage.rst

 General Concerns
 ^^^^^^^^^^^^^^^^

 Futhark entry points are mapped to some form of function or method in the target language.
 Generally, an entry point taking *n* parameters will result in a function taking *n* parameters.
-If the entry point returns an *m*-element tuple, then the function will return *m* values (although the tuple can be replaced with a single opaque value, see below).
-Extra parameters may be added to pass in context data, or *out*-parameters for writing the result, for target languages that do not support multiple return values from functions.
+Extra parameters may be added to pass in context data, or results may be passed in an *out*-parameter for writing the result, for target languages that do not support multiple return values from functions.

 The entry point should have a name that is also a valid identifier in the target language (usually C).